GaloisInc/BESSPIN-GFE/README.md

 ```

 If using separate development and testing machines, only the
-development machine needs a license.
-We recommend installing Vivado
+development machine needs a license in order to build new bitstreams.
-Lab on the testing machine, because it does not require a license and
+We recommend installing Vivado Lab on the testing machine because it
-can be used to program the FPGA.
+does not require a license and is solely used to program the FPGA.

 ### Clone this Repo ###